 A referral and adjournment into ARC should be made at the earliest opportunity.
 This can occur at a bail hearing or mention hearing.
 Contested bail hearings are heard in mainstream court.
 The accused person must agree to the matter being heard in the ARC as participation is voluntary.

-A referral form must be lodged at the relevant Magistrates’ Court before the accused person comes to the first ARC hearing.
+Download a PDF form and submit to the relevant Magistrates’ Court before the accused person comes to the first ARC hearing.